AI LAW RADAR · Daily Last verified 21 Aug 2026

 AI Basic Act — high-impact AI duties

 Binds Operators of high-impact AI and advanced / high-compute AI.
-Risk management, human oversight and impact assessment for high-impact / advanced AI (MSIT enforcement grace period through 2026).
+Risk management, human oversight and impact assessment for high-impact / advanced AI (MSIT administrative-fine grace period of at least one year from 22 Jan 2026).

 Stated maximum penalty — Admin fine up to ₩30M